Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-The same supersolution defined in \eqref{0eq:1.2bis} can be used here to show the existence of $(U_2,V_2)$ and its $x$-invariance as in the proof of Proposition \ref{0pr:1.1}.
-In addition, the axial symmetry of the supersolution is inherited by the steady state.
+The same constant supersolution defined in \eqref{0eq:1.2bis} can be used here to show the existence of $(U_2,V_2)$ as in the proof of Proposition~\ref{0pr:1.1}.
+In addition, the $x$-invariance and the $y$-radial symmetry of the supersolution are inherited by the steady state, thanks to the invariance of \eqref{1eq:1.1}.

 As for the stationary subsolution that allows us to construct $(U_1,V_1)$, we have to reason a little differently, since now $\O$ has a bounded section.
 In this case, we consider the eigenvalue problem